StorminGorman/YegorIfThenElseSketch/README.md

 	}
 }
 ```
+I implemented illustrations using simple [method overloading](https://github.com/StorminGorman/YegorIfThenElseSketch/blob/master/TalkOverloaded.swift) as well as a [visitor pattern](https://github.com/StorminGorman/YegorIfThenElseSketch/blob/master/TalkVisitor.swift) approach.

-[The example](https://github.com/StorminGorman/YegorIfThenElseSketch/blob/master/Talk.swift) is in Swift so here's a couple of reminders for Java programmers:
+The examples are in Swift so here's a couple of reminders for Java programmers:

 - Protocols are essentially analogous to Interfaces
 - Contructors are init()